 The building’s designer is Wilder Belshaw Architects, the Addison-based firm specializing in multifamily projects like Austin’s own Arnold and Indie apartments.
 The landscape architect for the job is local firm TBG Partners, which does some solid work around town as well — they’re behind the pretty dope-looking exteriors at the upcoming Republic office tower, for what it’s worth.

-The roughly 1.6-acre assembly, all parcels of which are now owned by Transwestern, is bound by East 3rd and 4th Streets, the I-35 Frontage Road, and Waller Creek.
+The roughly 1.6-acre assembly, all parcels of which are now owned by Transwestern, is bound by East Third and Fourth Streets, the I-35 Frontage Road, and Waller Creek.
 The project itself, according to city filings, is using the address 710 East Third Street.

 Earlier this year, the info we had on the project stated a height of only a few floors, and these new drawings confirm that, showing a four-story apartment building with two levels of underground parking.
 But that low height isn’t a developer decision — the site is intersected by Capitol View Corridors #15 and #17, putting the kibosh on anything too tall.